muhfachrudin/muhfachrudin/README.md

-# Hi i'm Muhamad Fachrudin 👋

 # 💫 About Me:
-Student in Information Technology who has an interest in web development, data analysis, intelligent systems, and artificial intelligence.
+I am an Information Technology student interested in web development, data analysis, intelligent systems, and artificial intelligence.

 ## 🌐 Socials: